 A pair of young Caribbean Reef Sharks decide to get closer to the camera as they swim together.
 F8, 1/200 ISO 320 © Lior Berman

 Lior Berman is a designer, wildlife and underwater photographer focused on conservation.
 He has made big waves in just three years of practicing his craft and continues to expand his skills in his home country of Costa Rica.
-For his underwater photos Lior uses the Sony a7R IV with a Sigma 15mm Fisheye lens for wide-angle pictures and the Sony 90mm Macro lens for close up and macro pictures.
+For his underwater photos Lior uses the Sony a7R IV inside an Ikelite Underwater Housing with a Sigma 15mm Fisheye lens with the Ikelite 8inch Dome Port for wide-angle pictures and the Sony 90mm Macro lens with the Macro Port for close up and macro pictures.
 Follow Lior as he continues his photography journey on Instagram @photolior or on his website.